 The campus has approved approximately 10 Designated Emphases for the Ph.D.
 For a student to participate in one of these DE's, the graduate group must have been approved as a part of the DE.
 The GGG currently participates in two DE 's: Social Theory and Comparative History, and Feminist Theory and Research.
+We have also applied to participate in the DE in Native American Studies.
 Other DE's may be added.
 For more information see: http://gradstudies.ucdavis.edu/programs/de.cfm